Transition to Retirement Age: When Does It Start?

 What Age Can You Start a Transition to Retirement Pension?

-You can start a transition to retirement pension once you have reached the transition to retirement minimum age, which corresponds with your superannuation preservation age, as shown in the table above.
+You can start a transition to retirement pension once you have reached age 60.This is also the age that a transition to retirement strategy is beneficial.

 Related Article: 3 Reasons You Should Start a Transition to Retirement Pension